- Publication 530 - Introductory Material

 |points not reported on Form 1098||line 8c.|

-If you paid $600 or more of mortgage interest (including certain points) during the year on any one mortgage to a mortgage holder in the course of that holder's trade or business, you should receive a Form 1098 or similar statement from the mortgage holder.
+If you paid $600 or more of mortgage interest (including certain points and mortgage insurance premiums) during the year on any one mortgage to a mortgage holder in the course of that holder's trade or business, you should receive a Form 1098 or similar statement from the mortgage holder.
 The statement will show the total interest paid on your mortgage during the year.
-If you bought a main home during the year, it also will show the deductible points you paid and any points you can deduct that were paid by the person who sold you your home.
+If you bought a main home during the year, it will also show the deductible points you paid and any points you can deduct that were paid by the person who sold you your home.
 See Points , earlier.

 A mortgage holder can be a financial institution, a governmental unit, or a cooperative housing corporation.
 If a statement comes from a cooperative housing corporation, it generally will show your share of interest.

-Your mortgage interest statement for 2018 should be provided or sent to you by January 31, 2019.
+Your mortgage interest statement for 2019 should be provided or sent to you by January 31, 2020.
 If it is mailed, you should allow adequate time to receive it before contacting the mortgage holder.
-A copy of this form also will be sent to the IRS.
+A copy of this form will also be sent to the IRS.

 The mortgage interest credit is intended to help lower-income individuals afford home ownership.
 If you qualify, you can claim the credit on Form 8396 each year for part of the home mortgage interest you pay.